biicode/docs/biicode/troubleshooting.rst

 The biicode client stopped working
 ----------------------------------

 As biicode is a rapidly evolving technology —right now we are releasing new versions of the product at least weekly—, you may find that suddenly some features have stopped working as expected.

+Windows
+^^^^^^^
+.. container:: infonote

+    **This problem only affects MinGW users**

+Check if your Path has ``sh.exe`` and if it does, take ``sh.exe`` out.

+How can you achieve this?

+#.
+Right-click on My Computer icon, choose properties from the context menu.
+(Alternatively, you can double-click on the System icon in the Control Panel)

+#.
+Now go to Advaced System Settings Tab, click the Enviroment Variables button-> Path and now edit it.

+Is your problem solved?
+If it isn't, please `contact us at our forum <http://forum.biicode.com/>`__, and we'll try to solve your problem as soon as possible.

+General Usage
+^^^^^^^^^^^^^
-This can be due to some update in the logic of our servers or in the client program we provide. **If you are experiencing any difficulties with your local installation of biicode**, try to follow theses steps in order:
+If biicode client isn't working, this can be due to some update in the logic of our servers or in the client program we provide. **If you are experiencing any difficulties with your local installation of biicode**, try to follow theses steps in order:

 #.
 First, try updating your biicode client :ref:`downloading the latest available release <download_client_binaries>`.
 #.
 Didn't that fix your problem?
 Then, from your workspace folder, execute the command ``bii clean``.